 For me, comfort food equals super quick and easy recipe.
 Well, it doesn’t get easier than a Clafoutis!
 No fancy ingredients or utensils here; it all get mixed up and poured over the fruit of your choice in a large baking dish.

-To make a Basic Clafoutis, you will need (see quantities below):
+To make a Basic Clafoutis, you will need (scroll down to recipe card for all quantities):

 - Caster Sugar